acasadoalonso/OGN-IGC-Trackers-setup/README.md

 	# the name of the program is TRKsetup.xxxyyy where xxx is the opsys and yyy is the architecture of the server

+or

+./TRKsetup.$(uname -s)$(uname -m) -h		# using the uname command

 ./TRKsetup.Linuxarmv7l --setup  ON --reg ON    	# do the setup with registration on the FAI server

+./TRKsetup.Linuxarmv7l --setup  ON --encr ON   	# do the setup with ncryption ON

+./TRKsetup.Linuxarmv7l --setup  ON --encr OFF  	# do the setup with ncryption OFF

+./TRKsetup.Linuxarmv7l --setup  ON --encr ON --keyfile keyfile   # providing the keyfile sent by the IGC

 =======================================================================================================